Choria KV Command

-The KV command interact with the Choria Key-Value Store and supports usual operations such as Get, Put, Delete and more.
+The KV command interacts with the Choria Key-Value Store and supports usual operations such as Get, Put, Delete and more.

 Version Hint